susestudio/studio-help/800_api/100_webhooks.md

 ### Setting up

-Visit PostBin and click “Make a PostBin”.
+Visit PostBin and click "Make a PostBin".
 You will be directed to a page with a URL like the following:

 ![Postbin URL](postbin_url.png)